Dirty Business: Looking into a Mine Disaster in Beckley, WV

 The Exhibition Coal Mine opened in 1960 and has added some interesting new features in recent years, including a restored company town and a 14,000 sq ft visitor’s center.
 A trip down into the mine aboard a rattling rail car costs $20 and is guided by a veteran miner who entertains you as he enlightens you about interesting aspects of coal mining.
 The Exhibition Coal Mine is sponsored by the WVCA.

-Yet the mines are desperate for miners, and not because no one is applying, but because the turnover is so high.
+The mines are desperate for good miners, and not because no one is applying, but because the turnover is so high.
 The majority of hires don’t last out the year.
 The work is physically demanding and miners are expected to be punctual and dedicated.

 “It’s the drugs,” our guide lamented.
 “So many young people are into drugs these days.”